 How to Become a Police Officer in Washington

-Anyone hoping to work in law enforcement in Washington has a rewarding career to look forward to with plenty of opportunities for growth.
-The state employs over 8,000 patrol officers and sheriff’s deputies with a generous annual average salary of $72,240.1 Known for its varied and beautiful geography including mountains, rainforest, and rugged coastline, as well as the cosmopolitan city of Seattle, Washington is a great place to live.
+Those hoping to work in law enforcement in Washington can look forward to a career with plenty of opportunities for growth.
+Over 9,600 patrol officers and sheriff’s deputies are employed in Washington state, earning an annual average salary of $78,600.1 Known for its varied and beautiful geography including mountains, rainforest, and rugged coastline, as well as the cosmopolitan city of Seattle, Washington is a great place to live.
 The minimum standards for police officers in Washington are set by the Washington State Criminal Justice Training Commission (WSCJTC).
 Hiring agencies may also set requirements that exceed the state minimums.
 Continue reading to learn more about becoming a police officer in Washington.

 Washington Police Officer Requirements